How to Grill the Perfect New York Strip Steak

 crust forming on steak as it grills

 Step 5: After about five minutes of total steak grill time, use a reliable quick-read meat thermometer to check the internal temperature of the steak.
-Remove steaks from the grill when the internal temperature reaches 115 °F for a medium-rare steak.
+Remove steaks from the grill when the internal temperature reaches 120°F for a medium-rare steak.

 grilled New York strip steak on a cutting board with grilled bok choy

-Step 6: Place steaks directly on top of butter pats and tent the steaks with aluminum foil.
+Step 6: Place steaks directly on top of one pat of butter, adding an additional pat to the top of the steaks.
+Tent the steaks with aluminum foil.
 Allow them to rest for five minutes.
-Carry-over cooking will continue, and the final serving temperature of the meat will be in the neighborhood of 125 °F or so, the perfect medium rare.
+Carry-over cooking will continue, and the final serving temperature of the meat will be in the neighborhood of 127°F or so, the perfect medium rare.

 Step 7: Slice steaks and top with additional compound butter for serving.
 Need the perfect side for these steaks?
 Try them with grilled broccolini and roasted garlic mashed potatoes